Zev Yaroslavsky: Opposition to housing and development

 Yaroslavsky successfully obtained ordinances that reduced neighborhood building heights and imposed severe restrictions on hillside development.
 Yaroslavsky also led an effort to substantially limit the scale of development in Century City.
 Yaroslavsky was credited with orchestrating the negotiations concerning the use, for the first time, of potential traffic congestion measurements to help determine the scope of a project.

 In 1984, Yaroslavsky suffered a stinging setback when the Los Angeles City Council voted 8–7 to reject his proposed moratorium on high-rises along Wilshire Boulevard, a proposal that had turned the heavily traveled thoroughfare into a "political battleground."
 He said the defeat—which he blamed on council colleagues who reneged on promises to vote for the measure—left him angry and committed to taking his "slow-growth" message to voters.
-In 1986, Yaroslavsky and Los Angeles City Councilman Marvin Braude authored a ballot initiative, Proposition U, that the Los Angeles Times called "the largest one-shot effort to limit development in the city's history."
+In 1986, Yaroslavsky and Los Angeles City Councilmember Marvin Braude authored a ballot initiative, Proposition U, that the Los Angeles Times called "the largest one-shot effort to limit development in the city's history."
 The measure proposed to cut in half the size of new buildings allowed on more than 70% of the city's commercial and industrial property.
 Critics, including labor and business leaders, predicted that Prop.
 U would discourage investment in L.A. and reduce jobs, particularly in economically depressed minority neighborhoods.
 But the measure passed by a margin of more than 2-to-1 and was hailed by supporters as representing the "dawn of a new era" in managing Los Angeles' growth.

 Yaroslavsky argued in 1987 that "This city, which for 100 years grew out, has filled up...
 We always had more room.
 But now there is no more margin."
 In defending Proposition U, Yaroslavsky argued that down-zoning Los Angeles had no adverse economic effects, "There is no down-zoning in this city that ever negatively affected the economics of the city. … We cut density by one-third on Melrose Avenue.
 The only thing that happened is rents continued to skyrocket."
 Critics say that skyrocketing rents were an adverse effect of Proposition U.